Accessible Voting and Services

 Accessible Vote-by-Mail System

 An accessible vote-by-mail system is a ballot delivery option that allows voters with disabilities to access their ballot using any computer with internet access.
+Voters may download and mark their ballot privately and independently using their own assistive technology, print their marked ballot, and mail it to the Department of Elections to be counted.
 For more information, go to the Accessible Vote-by-Mail page.

 Access to Polling Places on Election Day

 To meet the needs of all San Francisco voters, the Department offers a variety of tools, services, and assistive technologies on Election Day, and continually evaluates and seeks to improve polling place accessibility.